5 of the best Christmas markets along Norway’s coast

 So grab your Christmas shopping list, lace up your ice skates, and join us for a voyage – it’s one of the best ways to experience Norway’s coast at Christmastime.

-Here are five unmissable Christmas markets in Norway, plus a few more in case you still can’t find that perfect present.
+Here are five unmissable Norway Christmas markets, plus a few more in case you still can’t find that perfect present.

 1. Oslo’s traditional and modern Christmas markets

-If you are in Norway at Christmastime, make time to explore Oslo.
-At this time of year, the bare branches of the city’s trees are wreathed in fairy lights, the scent of fresh doughnuts wafts through the air, restaurants fill with revellers, and amazing Christmas markets fill the pavements and squares.
+If you are in Norway during the festive season, make time to explore Oslo.
+At this time of year, the capital transforms into a winter wonderland: trees bare branches of the city’s trees are wreathed in fairy lights, the scent of fresh doughnuts wafts through the air, restaurants fill with revellers, and amazing Christmas markets fill the pavements and squares.

 Jul i Vinterland takes over Spikersuppa on Oslo's main high street, Karl Johans gate, with stalls selling world foods, thick hot chocolate and warming mulled wine, and handicrafts that make the perfect Christmas gift.
-There are carousels, an enormous Ferris wheel, and ice-skating displays, too.
+There are carousels, an enormous Ferris wheel, and an ice rink, too.

 christmas-market-oslo-Fredrik-Ahlsen-Maverix Media AS